tableau/TabPy/docs/server-config.md

 `tabpy-server/tabpy_server/common/default.conf` and replace `30` with the float value of your choice representing the timeout time in seconds, or add such an entry to your custom config.

+This timeout does not apply when evaluating models either through the `/query` method, or using the `tabpy.query(...)` syntax with the `/evaluate` method.